sabarnett/FlightLogV2/README.md

 It is also my first significant app built for the Apple platform, so the code may well be overly complex or badly formed.
 Who knows...
 I'm just trying to learn.

+## Dependencies

+Note that this project has dependencies on my UtilityViews and UtilityClasses repos for various views and for my developer log.